 We use site browser software tools such as cookies and web server logs to gather information about this site’s users’ browsing activities in order to constantly improve this site and better serve our users of this site.
 This information helps us to design and arrange our web pages in the most user-friendly manner and to continually improve this site to better meet the needs of our users and prospective users.
 We do not use these technologies to capture your individual email address or any personally identifying information about you.

 If you have turned off all cookies, you may not be able to access some or all areas on this site.

 Linked Websites and Advertisers

 This site may contain links to other websites, which may not have privacy policies, and we are not responsible for the privacy practices or the content of such websites.
 If you have any questions about how these other websites use your information, you should contact them directly.

 California Civil Code Section 1798.83 permits those visitors who are California residents to request certain information regarding our disclosure of their personal information to other parties for their direct marketing purposes.
 To make such a request, please send an email to firstname.lastname@example.org or write us at: The Fine Line LLC, P.O.
 Box 12679, Marina Del Rey, CA 90295.

 Employees, Access, Training, and Expectations

 Our business values, ethical standards, policies, and practices are committed to the protection of customer information.
 In general, our business practices limit employee access to confidential information and limit the use and disclosure of such information to authorized persons and processes.

 Merger, Sale, or Change in Control

-In the event that The Fine Line LLC is acquired by or merged with a third-party entity, we reserve the right, in any of these circumstances, to transfer or assign the information we have collected from you as part of such merger, acquisition, sale, or other change of control.
+In the event that The Fine Line LLC is acquired by or merged with a third-party entity or all or substantially all of its assets are acquired by a third-party entity, we reserve the right, in any of these circumstances, to transfer or assign the information we have collected from you as part of such merger, acquisition, sale, change of control or asset transfer.